 Northeast is an active participant in the Nebraska Transfer Initiative, which meets annually to review state-wide articulated courses among the six Nebraska community colleges.
 Faculty representatives from each college convene to review course numbers, titles, descriptions, objectives, student learning outcomes, and materials to assure students receive consistent instruction regardless of institution.

-The latest IPEDS Data Feedback Report 2022 below shows this with transfer in mind.
-Northeast is just one-percentage point shy of the CCPE-approved comparison group (15% vs. 16%), indirectly suggesting transferring works at Northeast as well as those colleges in the comparison group.
+The latest IPEDS Data Feedback Report 2023 below shows this with transfer in mind.
+Northeast is 3% higher than the CCPE-approved comparison group (15% vs. 12%), indirectly suggesting transferring works at Northeast as well as those colleges in the comparison group.
 Ease of transfer can also be measured by performance at other institutions.